About DSU Music

 The Music Department is housed in the Eccles Fine Arts Center on the northwest corner of campus.
 This 78,000 square foot building is shared with the Theater Department.
 The department also has use of the 1,200 seat Cox Auditorium, practice rooms, and rehearsal/classroom space in the Avenna Center.
 In addition, the adjacent Performing Arts Building adds 18,000 square feet of space devoted to the Music Department.

-- Demonstrate knowledge of the major historical periods, composers, styles, and genres of music.
+- Describe, categorize, and assess the major historical periods, composers, styles, and genres of music.

-- Perform with technical proficiency and artistic expression on their instrument or voice and associated repertoire.
+- Perform associated repertoire with technical proficiency and artistic expression on their instrument or voice.